return42/sphkerneldoc/linux_src_doc/include/asm-generic/bitops/lock_h.rst

 Description
 -----------

-This operation is atomic and provides acquire barrier semantics.
+This operation is atomic and provides acquire barrier semantics if the returned value is 0.
 It can be used to implement bit locks.

 .. _`clear_bit_unlock`: